Kal47/Marlin-Ender-3-BTT-SKR-MINI-E3-V2-0-BL-Touch/README.md

 The config is modified from the example from the [Marlin LTS 2.1.2 Repo](//https://github.com/MarlinFirmware/Marlin/tree/lts-2.1.2)

 The BL Touch should be plugged directly into the `z_probe` port.
-Configued to use an optional filimant runout sensor.
+Configured to use an optional filament runout sensor.

 The Mini E3 V2.0 uses a [STM32F103RCT6](//https://www.digikey.com/en/products/detail/stmicroelectronics/STM32F103RCT6/2035353), this is a 256KB flash chip.
 Use the `STM32F103RC_btt (256K)`